 \section{Sequences and trees}

-Remarks \ref{reducerem} and \ref{popropsrem} and Lemma \ref{codingitlem} reduce the proof of Theorem \ref{mainthrm} to showing that the forcing iterations we consider are $\cA_{\cI}$-representing, for the ideal systems $\cI$ introduced in Section \ref{idealsyssec}.
-These iterations will be countable support iterations where each successor step is a partial order of the form $Q_{\bar{C}, F, \dot{g}_{\beta}}$, for a fixed ladder system $\bar{C}$ on $\omega_{1}$ and a fixed dense function $F$.
-An additional requirement on $F$ ($I$-pathology) will be introduced in Section \ref{pathsec}.
+Remarks \ref{reducerem} and \ref{popropsrem} and Lemma \ref{codingitlem} reduce the proof of Theorem \ref{specthrm} to showing that the forcing iterations we consider are $\cA$-representing, where $\cA$ is either the collection of universally measurable sets or the collection of universally categorical sets.
+These iterations will be countable support iterations where each successor step is a partial order of the form $Q_{\bar{C}, F, \dot{g}}$, for a fixed ladder system $\bar{C}$ on $\omega_{1}$ and a fixed dense function $F$ (moreover, our iterations will consist of segments of the form $Q^{*}_{\bar{C}, F, \dot{g}}$).
+An additional requirement on $F$ (total pathology) will be introduced in Section \ref{pathsec}.
 We fix the following notation.